 There’s so much misconception that children misbehave because of poor parenting.
 In fact, most children misbehave because their brain isn’t mature yet.

-This book helps parents understand the brain and strategies to get children regulated.
+The Whole-Brain Child helps parents understand the brain and strategies to get children regulated.

 Holiday Meltdowns happen.
 You can prevent or minimize the tantrum by being proactive with your child.